South Warwickshire Local Plan – Respond Now

 Argument 7

-The Green Belt around North Leamington fulfils the stated purpose of Green Belt land.
+The Green Belt around North Leamington continues to fulfil the stated purposes of Green Belt land.

 The five purposes of Green Belt land are to: